chymab/superstore-analysis/README.md

 -To determine the number of customers that purchased a particular product for one month

 -To keep track of the highest products demanded in the last six months

+#DATA SOURCE

+-we've known  how to record the products in the different branches to make it easier

+-we have already done an all round survey of the products in the stores and recorded them

+-we have been able to put in place numbers of products that have almost reach expiration date for a discount

+![]